QSI Titan smoke

 Overview:

-The QSI Titan has some new features to accomodate smoke units.
+The QSI Titan has some new features to accommodate smoke units.
 Below is some information to make the setup easier for you and also to explain some of the specific things that affect operation.

 "Normal" smoke on off control: